 I’ve of course read the articles and heard all the stories about how spider silk is one of the strongest materials on the planet.
 I once saw a giant carpenter bee fight to get out of a black widow’s web and witnessed firsthand how durable those tiny threads are.
 As it turns out, I’m hardly the first person to wonder about weaving with spider silk.

-Over a century later Simon Peers and Nicholas Godley learned about Camboué and his project and decided to try their hands at creating spider-silk fabric.
-Over a period of five years, the two Madagascar residents got together a team of 80 locals to collect and harvest spider silk from over a million golden orb spiders to spin into a usable yarn.
-The yarn was then woven into a beautiful fabric that was finished in 2008.
-It’s a lovely golden yellow and unimaginably fine—while the piece measures 11’ x 4’, it weighs only 2.6 pounds.
-The fabric travelled to museums around the world but, if like me you missed out, here’s a video about the creation of the cloth.
+Over a century later, Simon Peers and Nicholas Godley learned about Camboué and his project and decided to try their hands at creating spider-silk fabric.
+Over a period of five years, the two Madagascar residents got together a team of 80 locals to collect and harvest spider silk from over a million golden orb spiders, which was then spun into a usable yarn.
+Finally, the yarn was woven into a beautiful fabric that was finished in 2008.
+It’s a lovely golden yellow and unimaginably fine—while the piece measures 11 feet by 4 feet, it weighs only 2.6 pounds.
+The fabric traveled to museums around the world but, if like me you missed out, here’s a video about the creation of the cloth.